Is Prince William And Kate Middleton’s Marriage In Trouble? Royal Couple Reportedly Undergoing Couples Therapy

 — E!
 News (@enews) March 19, 2017

-The new report comes slightly more than a month after Radar Online had made a similar claim about Prince William and Kate Middleton’s marriage troubles.
+The new report comes slightly more than a month after Radar Online made a similar claim about Prince William and Kate Middleton’s marriage troubles.
 In April, the publication wrote that Kate had placed William on a “short leash” since he returned home from what she had thought was a boys-only skiing vacation.
 As mentioned above, video footage suggests it wasn’t just the men who were partying at the Verbier ski resort in Switzerland.

-According to Vanity Fair‘s report, Prince William and his friends were seen being friendly and drinking with two women in particular – Australian model Sophie Taylor, and British “former beautician” Rosie Peate.
+According to Vanity Fair’s report, Prince William and his friends were seen being friendly and drinking with two women in particular – Australian model Sophie Taylor and British “former beautician” Rosie Peate.
 Sources close to the publication suggested at the time that the prince’s group were joined by the women in multiple bars, with William allegedly high-fiving Taylor at one point.

-The ski trip incident had also raised a completely different controversy apart from potential Prince William and Kate Middleton marriage troubles – the prince’s lack of visibility at royal engagements.
-Per Vanity Fair‘s count as of mid-March 2017, William had only been present for 13 days of engagements, while Queen Elizabeth, despite suffering through ill health, completed 24.
+The ski trip incident also raised a completely different controversy apart from Prince William and Kate Middleton’s potential marriage troubles – the prince’s lack of visibility at royal engagements.
+According to Vanity Fair’s count as of mid-March 2017, William had only been present for 13 days of engagements, while Queen Elizabeth, despite suffering through ill health, completed 24.

 Still, it’s not like the allegations against Prince William suggest that he had, in the truest and most blatant sense, cheated on his wife.
-According to Hollywood Gossip, William “stopped short of sleeping” with someone else while on vacation in March, but had nonetheless upset and embarrassed Kate when reports of his supposed antics had leaked out.
-And with Kate’s younger sister Pippa Middleton set to be married on Saturday, the publication believes that Pippa’s wedding may be the “culmination” of William’s “public apology tour,” as he tries to make amends for what many see as a PR disaster for him and his wife.
+According to Hollywood Gossip, William “stopped short of sleeping” with someone else while on vacation in March, but he had nonetheless upset and embarrassed Kate when reports of his supposed antics had leaked.
+And with Kate’s younger sister, Pippa Middleton, set to be married on Saturday, the publication believes that Pippa’s wedding may be the “culmination” of William’s “public apology tour,” as he tries to make amends for what many see as a PR disaster for him and his wife.

 What are your thoughts on the state of Prince William and Kate Middleton’s marriage?
 Do you think counseling is indeed necessary for the Duke and Duchess of Cambridge, or do you think Kate should forgive William for “sowing his wild oats” once and for all?

-[Featured Image by Mark Cuthbert – Pool/Getty Images]
+[Featured Image by Mark Cuthbert/Pool/Getty Images]